JoshMermel/JoshMermel.github.io/_posts/2015-09-08-Move-Brute-Force.md

     12             self.move_left()

-The board class exposed a function that took an integer, treated it as a sequence of moves, and executed that sequence on its internal board:
+The board class exposed a function that took an integer, treated it as a sequence of moves, and executed that sequence on its internal board.

      1 num_moves = 10
      2 for i in range(4**num_moves):